 Panasonic GX80 versus Nikon D5500

 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in April 2016 and January 2015.
 The GX80 is a mirrorless interchangeable lens camera, while the D5500 is a DSLR.
-The cameras are based on a Four Thirds (GX80) and an APS-C sensor.
+The cameras are based on a Four Thirds (GX80) and an APS-C (D5500) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GX80 and the Nikon D5500 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX80 – represents the basis or 100 percent across all the size and weight measures).